Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: The two-domain SLATS dataset

 \subsection{Two simulated domains}

 The two \dst dataset domains, \fake and \real, are generated by applying two different response functions.
 More precisely, for a set of simulated simple particle tracks, a low-fidelity quasi-one dimensional (1D) response function is applied to produce a domain \fake waveform and a high-fidelity 2D response function to produce a domain \real waveform.
-The 2D model is state of the art in the \tpc community.
+The 2D model is state-of-the-art in the \tpc community.
 The quasi-1D model is an artificially simplified model obtained by masking all contributions from neighboring wires in the 2D response (\autoref{fig:data_simulation}).
-Additional information on response functions and track generation can be found in \ref*{supp:data-simulation}.
+Additional information on response functions and track generation can be found in Appendix A.1.

-\iflinenoed \linelabel{line:data_motivating_using_two_simulated_domain} \fi The \dst dataset's design was motivated by three considerations.
-First, in the absence of real detector data, the contrast between the 2D model and the quasi-1D model is a reasonable proxy for the systematic difference between the real detector response and our best approximation.
+The \dst dataset's design was motivated by three considerations.
+First, in the absence of real detector data, the contrast between the 2D model and the quasi-1D model is a reasonable proxy for the systematic difference between the real detector response and a simulated one.
 Second, using identical simulation conditions except for response functions allows for generating \emph{paired test images}.
 With the paired test images, we can evaluate a UI2I translation algorithm by directly comparing a translated image with its known target.
 Lastly, the restricted source of difference in the two domains facilitates understanding of the capability (and/or potential limitations) of unpaired neural translation.
 The experience gained via such a constructed scenario affords a proper foundation for applying UI2I translation between domains with complex sources of difference.